 We first published this blog post to support Bristol arts and culture during the first coronavirus lockdown and we really hoped we wouldn’t have to update it.
-We’ve loved going back to Bristol’s awesome theatres, art galleries and museums, but their doors are sadly closed once again for England’s second COVID-19 lockdown.
+We loved going back to Bristol’s awesome theatres, art galleries and museums, but their doors are sadly closed once again for England’s third COVID-19 lockdown.

 Most venues receive limited funding and rely on ticket sales and donations to survive so although many managed to reopen for a few months, they still need lots of support.

 Here’s our guide to how you can go online to enjoy Bristol’s cultural venues and support them in these very challenging times.